AdobeDocs/experience-manager-65.en/help/sites-authoring/multisite-support-targeted-content.md

    ![chlimage_1-285](assets/chlimage_1-285.png)

-1. Tap or click **Suspend** to suspend the activity.
+1. Click **Suspend** to suspend the activity.
 Suspended activities are marked in red.

    ![chlimage_1-286](assets/chlimage_1-286.png)